ollelauribostrom/rebus/README.md

 git checkout -b <your-new-branch-name> upstream/master
 ```

-> Note 1: Replace `<your-new-branch-name>` with something that describes the changes you are about to make
+> Note: Replace `<your-new-branch-name>` with something that describes the changes you are about to make
-> Note 2: By specifying `upstream/master` we're saying that our new branch should be created from the latest upstream version

 For example: